This page describes the protocol specification of State Vector Sync (SVS) Version 3.

 • Data set state: [A=10, B=15, C=25], all nodes are in Sync

-• Node A publishes new publication.
+• Node A publishes new publication and increments seq number.

 • B and C receive Sync Interest and update their local states accordingly.